LLNL/axom/src/axom/sidre/docs/sphinx/file_io.rst

 ``conduit_bin``

-    This protocol writes data in conduit's native binary format, and also produces an anccompanying JSON file that contains the schema describing how to parse the binary data.
+    This protocol writes data in conduit's native binary format, and also produces an accompanying JSON file that contains the schema describing how to parse the binary data.
 The hierarchal layout of the data is the same as ``conduit_hdf5`` and ``conduit_json``.
 The binary accuracy of floating-point values is preserved.

 ``json``

-    This protocol saves the smallest amount of information, as it Writes all data in a basic JSON hierarchy with no type information beyond what can be interpreted implicitly.
+    This protocol saves the smallest amount of information, as it writes all data in a basic JSON hierarchy with no type information beyond what can be interpreted implicitly.
 When loading, the library will allocate the largest supported bit width for integer or floating-point values.